yaxinm/RandomPlaceholder/README.md

 Here are some simple instructions to get you started.

 1. make sure your compiler is *pdfLatex* and *shell-escape* is enabled.
-For Overleaf, this is the default, just make sure TeX Live version is no older than 2022.
+For Overleaf, this is the default, just make sure TeXLive version is no older than 2022.
 2. To use with a single LaTeX project, install the package by placing the **randomplaceholder.sty** (located in **randomplaceholder/**) next to your **main.tex**.
+*For Overleaf, try the add file from external URL option and link it to the raw content of the .sty.*
 3. Include the package by adding `\usepackage{randomplaceholder}`.
 4. Initialise by adding `\placeholderinit{$PATH}`. `$PATH` needs to point to a folder containing the images (and only those images) you want to use as placeholders.
 For example, **placeholderimage/**.
 5. Write your document as normal.
 Use `\placeholder` to insert a placeholder image.